 1. Explicit intents: in this Intent, we know where an exact component or landing component.
 For example startActivity, we know about which activity will start.

 Basically, you used this Intent for own application because you knew about where and which component related to each other.

 Another example starts service to download the file.

-2. Implicit intents: in this intent don’t have exact knowledge about landing component.
+2. Implicit intents: in this intent don’t have exact knowledge about the landing component.
 It can be open another app or own app component or maybe there many options to open.
-Example You downloaded PDF, song, images etc any document now you want open it.
+Example You downloaded PDF, song, images, etc any document now you won’t open it.
 In this case, every mobile has so many apps to open it.
 So what we do, we just define the type of file in intent and start intent.
-Android system will figure out which type of apps have the same IntentFilter to handle such action or files.
+Android system will figure out which type of apps have the same IntentFilter to handle such actions or files.

 Android Intent Structure

 For Building an Intent there is primary thing have to mention in